Shereen92/cdi/cdi_generator/improved_benchmark/583_cdi_optimizations/README.txt

 Development of the function cloning optimization may be examined via github repo at... https://github.com/Shereen92/cdi

+The primary point of entry for the function cloning python program is the gen_cdi.py file, used with "python gen_cdi.py <.s file 1> <.s file 2> ..."

+The compile_program.sh bash script may make the full process a bit easier (though it may require some customization).

 ==Presentation==
 The presentation was created in Google Slides and executed on December 12th at 11:15am.
 View a copy of the presentation...